real-comp/prime/README.md

 ## Record

-A Record is the internal data model for Prime and is a fancy Java Map<String,Object>.
-Values in Records are retrieved by _name_ and the type of the stored values can be coerced.
+A Record is the internal data model for Prime and is a fancy Java Map&lt;String,Object&gt.
+Values in Records are retrieved by
+_name_ and the type of the stored values can be coerced.

 Here is an example of a Record with two String fields.
 Notice the age field is being coerced from a String to an Integer.